-Interest paid to non-related parties by the Trust on the outstanding Notes for the years ended December 31, 2014 and 2013 was \$11,701,202 and \$11,549,784, respectively.
+Interest expense to third parties on the outstanding Notes for the years ended December 31, 2015 and 2014 was \$10,164,525 and \$11,701,202, respectively.

 NOTE 6: RISK MANAGEMENT AND FINANCIAL INSTRUMENTS

 The Trust is exposed to the following risks as a result of holding financial instruments: market risk, credit risk and liquidity risk.
 The Trust's risk management policies are established by CNH Industrial Capital Canada and are reviewed regularly to reflect changes in market conditions and the Trust's activities.